-The name of and certain information regarding each director nominee as of April 19, 2021 is set forth below.
+The name of and certain information regarding each director nominee as of April 18, 2022 is set forth below.
 This information is based on data furnished to us by the directors.
 There is no family relationship between any director, executive officer, or person nominated to become a director or executive officer.
-The business address for each nominee for matters regarding our Company is 295 Madison Avenue, Suite 2400, New York, NY 10017.
+The business address for each nominee for matters regarding the Company is 295 Madison Avenue, Suite 2400, New York, NY 10017.

-Name of Director Nominee Age Positions with Eyenovia Director Since Fredric N. Eshelman, Pharm.D.
-72 Director and Chairman December 2014 Tsontcho Ianchulev, M.D., M.P.H.
-47 Chief Executive Officer, Chief Medical Officer and Director March 2014 Julia A. Haller, M.D.
-66 Director April 2021 Curt H. LaBelle, M.D., M.B.A.
-50 Director December 2014 Kenneth B. Lee, Jr. 73 Director March 2018 Ernest Mario, Ph.D.
-82 Director December 2014 Charles E. Mather IV 61 Director March 2018 Anthony Y. Sun, M.D.
-49 Director March 2018
+Name of Director Nominee Age Positions with Eyenovia Director Since

+Tsontcho Ianchulev, M.D., M.P.H.
+48 Chief Executive Officer, Chief Medical Officer and Chairman of the Board March 2014

+Julia A. Haller, M.D.
+67 Director April 2021

+Kenneth B. Lee, Jr. 74 Lead Director March 2018

+Charles E. Mather IV 62 Director March 2018

+Rachel Jacobson 48 Director February 2022

+Stephen Benjamin 52 Director February 2022